daelsepara/turbo-pascal-assembly/docs/MAIN.md

 CODE:0006 89E5          MOV	BP,SP
 ```

 Probably like other compiled high-level languages, Turbo Pascal has a lot of stack manipulation.
 This sequence of statements PUSH BP/MOV BP, SP is like a defining signature of compiled code.
 It's likely that the main program is a callable function and receives parameters (e.g. argc, argv) on the stack right next to the return code.
+It is also possible that the loader or the parent program did a **FAR JMP** to **CODE:0000**.

-BP is used to address these parameters.
-It can be observed in Turbo Pascal, the compiler takes special care of BP and SP while playing fast and loose with the other registers.
+BP is used often to address these parameters on the stack.
+In most cases Turbo Pascal compiler takes special care of BP and SP, while playing fast and loose with the other registers.

 ```
 CODE:0008 31C0          XOR	AX,AX
 CODE:000A 9ACD027007    CALL	SYS:02CD
 ```

-Checks the size of the stack: [SYS:02CD](02CD-CHECK-STACK.md).
-Exits with an error message if stack size is above the limit.
+Checks the size of the stack with a call to [SYS:02CD](02CD-CHECK-STACK.md).
+Exits with an error message if stack size is not sufficient or below the minimum.

 ```
 CODE:000F 5D            POP	BP